-Many historians look down their noses at family history, viewing it as parochial stuff that is fit only for amateurs.
+Many historians look down their noses at family history, viewing it as parochial stuff fit only for amateurs.
 But I would suggest that there might be a hint of jealousy here as family history has grown increasingly popular over the past decade and continues to go from strength to strength.
-Indeed, anyone attending a historical conference or show will note that family-history speakers and family-history presentations are often the ones that attract the largest crowds.
+Indeed, anyone attending a historical conference or show will note that family history speakers and family history presentations are often the ones that attract the largest crowds.

 Click on the pictures below to access the features or use the tabs above